top of page

 Brynne_edited.jpg

-Brynne Martin, Preschool Directing Team & Preschool Lead Teacher (Wild Grapes Classroom)
+Brynne Martin, Preschool Directing Team & Preschool Lead Teacher (Wild Grapes)

 Brynne(she/her) grew up in Saratoga Springs, NY and graduated from UVM with a bachelor’s in history and classics.
 She obtained her early education teaching license through the peer review process and has been an early educator for nearly ten years.
 She has worked at Robin’s Nest Children’s Center where she worked with toddlers and preschoolers and at Lake Champlain Waldorf School where she taught mixed-age kindergarten.
 Brynne loves teaching with a play based emergent curriculum and has studied Waldorf and Reggio Emilia education philosophies and done masters work in literacy education.
 In her free time Brynne loves to bake, do yoga, and travel and explore new places.